 Yes, it is.

-Autism Spectrum Disorder Diagnosis – Autism affects an estimated 1 in 53 children in America.
-Typically developing children will look at themselves in the Gooru mirror or look at their parent through the mirror when spoken to or called.
+Autism Spectrum Disorder Detection and Treatment – Autism affects an estimated 1 in 53 children in America.
+Typically developing children will look at themselves in the Gooru Mirror or look at their parent through the mirror when spoken to or called.
 Autism onset often begins at 18 months of age.
 If your child started interacting through the Gooru Mirror and suddenly stops, this is an excellent time to check in with your pediatrician.
 Early diagnosis leads to better outcomes.

 Babies naturally love the sight of a parent, grandparent, or nanny, but most babies are also excited to explore the world around them.
-The Gooru Stroller Mirror provides babies and toddlers the best of both worlds.
+The Gooru Mirror provides babies and toddlers the best of both worlds

 Stroller frame sizes and shapes vary from brand to brand.
 Our robust clamp is specially developed to securely attach to full-sized strollers everywhere.

-Absolutely!
-The novel gooseneck is made of a novel stainless-steel core and wrapped in a protective, silicone sleeve.
-The Gooru Stoller Mirror will stay in place during walks, jogs, and struts anywhere your stroller can go.
+The novel gooseneck is both strong and flexible, with traits many engineers thought would be impossible to achieve.
+The Gooru Mirror will stay in place during walks, jogs, and struts anywhere your stroller can go.

 Our clamp securely attaches to any high-end stroller frame on the market and offers a quick fastening and release mechanism that is simple yet child-proof.
 Our clamp claws feature rubber with rugged construction, specifically designed to prevent movement once in place.
 Your baby will not be able to pull it off, and in the experience of the earliest users, your baby won’t want to.

 Absolutely.
-You can attach your new Gooru Mirror anywhere you’d like to get a rearview, including a Wheelchair.
+You can attach your new Gooru Mirror anywhere you’d like to get a rearview, including a crib and a Wheelchair.